Kroc/pling-z80/docs/pling!.md

     [ 1 2 [ 3 4 ]]
     each ! : echo ! ;           # prints "1", "2", "[ 3 4 ]"

-The `map` function calls a function for each value in a list and will handle the recursion for us.
+The `map` function calls a function for each word in a list and will handle the recursion for us.
 Note how we can also do away with the lambda since the `map` function takes a function name as a 2nd parameter.

     [ 1 2 [ 3 4 ]]
     map ! echo                  # prints "1", "2", "3", "4"

-The `?` function 'peeks' the stack value, but does not pop it.
-You can use this when you want to get the value atop the stack, but don't want to remove it.
+The `?` function 'peeks' the stack item, but does not pop it.
+You can use this when you want to get the word atop the stack, but don't want to remove it.

     [ 1 2 3 4 ]
     map ? echo                  # prints "1", "2", "3", "4"
-    echo count ?                # prints 4
+    echo count ?                # prints 4 (the list remained on the stack!)

-The `.` function throws away (or "drops") the value atop the stack.
+The `.` function throws away (or "drops") the word atop the stack.
 Use this when you need to level the stack for parameters you don't use.

     1 2 3 4                     # 4 items on stack, not a list